joshua-9402/cpet-140-final-project/README.md

 ### Whitespace and Formatting
 - Use 4 spaces or 1 tab for indentation .
 - Limit lines to a maximum of 20 words (comments only) for better readability.
-  - This restriction applies only to inline comments within source files; header comments, top-of-function/method comments, and documentation files are exempted.
+  - This restriction applies only to inline comments within source files
+  - Header comments, top-of-function/method comments, and documentation files are exempted.
 - Use blank lines to separate logical sections of code.
   - For spaces in function / methods:
     - give two line for each function / method definition and implementation.